ReemJbily/Diamond-Price-Predictor/README.md

 #### For this stage we used random search on random forest and got that n_estimators =1000 is the best.
 ### 7-Evaluating models using cross validation.
 ### 8-Saving the results:
-#### In this step predictions on the test set were performed using the chosen model, then saved the result as a csv file.
+#### In this step predictions on the test set were performed using the chosen model, then results were saved as a csv file.
 # Results:
 #### after comparing the different models using the RMSE, we found that the best result was achieved using voting regressor with random forest (n_estimators=1000, random_state=42) and XGBoost (n_estimators=300, lr= 0.1) with just adding volume feature.